ecosyste-ms/dokku-git-rev/README.md

 This plugin provides hooks:

-* `receive-app`: captures the current `GIT_REV`
+* `receive-app`: captures the current `APP_REVISION`

 ## usage

-On git deploys, the `GIT_REV` environment variable will be set for your application and be available for your usage.
+On git deploys, the `APP_REVISION` environment variable will be set for your application and be available for your usage.